qizongtai/scModules/README.md

 -    `knn_cluster()` computes the k.param nearest neighbors for a given feature-cell matrix or cell-feature matrix (set transposed =T in this case).
 It also computes the weight for edges using 1-correlation ecoefficiency.
 The graph based clustering methods can be chosen from Louvain, walk_trap and infomap by <method> parameters.
 -    `snn_cluster()` computes the k.param nearest neighbors for a given feature-cell matrix or cell-feature matrix (set transposed =T in this case).
 It also computes shared nearest neighbors (SNN) and construct a SNN graph by calculating the neighborhood overlap (Jaccard index) between every cell and its k.param nearest neighbors.
 -     `wide_gcluster()` transforms the data.frame from long format to wide one.
--     'de_genes()' finds markers differentially expressed in each cluster or identity group by comparing it to all of the others.
+-     `de_genes()` finds markers differentially expressed in each cluster or identity group by comparing it to all of the others.
 For each comparison, a new UMI matrix was created containing only the relevant cells.
 It was then log2(CPM/10+1)-transformed, filtered to only keep highly expressed genes, and mean-centered.
 P-values were corrected using the Benjamini-Hochberg method.

-#### visualization

 ### Module2